All films screened at the festival, if not originally in English, have English subtitles.

 Cast: Agata Kulesza, Maria Debska, Dorota Kolak, Marcin Dorocinski, Miroslaw Baka

 Dorota, a great prosecutor in her forties, says she drinks “so she won’t go crazy”.
-Using her immunity, she covers up the transgressions she commits “under the influence”, with the help of her husband, a well-known politician.
+Using her immunity and with the help of her husband, a well-known politician, she covers up the transgressions she commits “under the influence”.
 Magda, a successful grad student likes to party hard, but she gets good grades and holds down a good job.
 For Teresa, a well respected pediatric surgeon, any excuse to have a drink is a good one.
 She even drinks at work, at children’s hospital where she is a lead doctor.
 Each of these three women is threading on thin ice and it won’t take much for it to break.
 Will they be able to win with their personal demons?
 How about their families and friendships?

 THE WALL OF MEXICO